There’s a thin line between wise customized marketing and annoying ad attacks – be sure not to cross it

 - Leverage technologies.
 AI web-solutions are better analyzers than human beings.
 They use real-time visitor data to instantly transform the web-interface.
 They may change fonts, backgrounds, captions, item lists, or favorite categories, based both on your real-time behavior and preferences.
 That experience is even better than holding on to the history of previous visits.
 It is flexible and timesaving.

 - Offer more than you’re expected to.
 Personalization is not only about targeting ads wisely.
-It is also about great customer service for every category of buyer.
+It is also about great customer service for every category of buyers.
 Keep your website user-friendly.
 Offer free advice on choosing the best product according to one’s needs.
 If you sell clothing, provide sizing tables, pictures of how to measure the required parameters, description of fabrics, etc.

 If you deal with gadgets, include options to compare characteristics.
 Offer support helplines to guide your customers through initial use and installment.
 Care about those customers who are not tech-savvy.
 Make your support managers experts in what they sell, not just the rules for purchase and shipping.